Leonardo-Boss/suckless-site/suckless.org/sucks/index.md

 [texinfo](https://www.gnu.org/software/texinfo/).
 The result is that in 2019 man pages are still used and the documentation of GNU tools requires you to run `info $application`.
-The info browser is awkward and unintuitive and the reason why noone gets further than finding 'q' to quit it.
+The info browser is awkward and unintuitive and the reason why no one gets further than finding 'q' to quit it.

 Look at GNU tools how to not handle documentation.